Northern Ireland: Inquest slams British army over 1971 Belfast shootings | DW | 11.05.2021

 An inquest has said that ten "entirely innocent" people died in the 1971 shootings that became known as the Ballymurphy massacre.
 The coroner said the British army use "disproportionate" force.

-The families of the victims have called for crimnal charges to brought against those troops who shot their loved ones.
+The families of the victims have called for criminal charges to be brought against the troops who shot their loved ones

 The British army shot dead at least nine "entirely innocent" people in Northern Ireland at the height of the Troublesnearly half a century ago, an inquest ruled on Tuesday.